Digital Posters & Other Underwhelming Uses of Digital in Retail

 Digital signage, bluetooth low energy technologies, beacons, interactive digital displays and many other digital elements have great promise in retail, if done well.
 But, most of the thinking around digital today seems to relate to creating digital posters—screens that really provide little to no additional benefit over printed signage or posters of the past.
 It’s an expensive use of digital in retail.
 And it is failing today’s consumers.

 In-store digital marketing is capable of so much more.
-With digital, it is possible to attract, educate, inform, guide product/service selection and empower the consumer to purchase.
-And, more and more digital should be used to assist the consumer with their buying decision by interacting with the smartphone or tablet the consumer brings into the store.
+With digital, it is possible to attract, educate, inform, guide product/service selection, while simultaneously learning more about the consumer—what messages resonate with them and drive them to action.
+More and more digital should be used to assist the consumer with their buying decision.
 The technology is capable, but most retailers have failed to make the investment required to bring it to life, or the agencies guiding them have failed to really understand the desired consumer interaction and consumer experience required to bring brands to life using digital.

 Digital for digital’s sake, or a rush to deploy digital screens everywhere is poor spend of marketing effort, time, resources and budget.
 Digital done poorly is a really expensive print or poster job.
 Digital done well can and will engage the consumer in a way that works and even wows, and provides an in-store experience that cannot be duplicated when shopping online.